Activities of Daily Living (ADL)

 - Adversely affects a child’s educational performance.

-An orthopedic impairment means a severe orthopedic impairment that adversely affects a child’s educational performance.
-The term includes impairments caused by a congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis), and impairments from other causes (e.g., cerebral palsy, amputations, and fractures or burns that cause contractures).
+A severe orthopedic impairment that adversely affects a child’s educational performance.
+The term includes impairments caused by a congenital anomaly, disease, or other cause (e.g., cerebral palsy, amputation, fractures, or burns).
+One of the14 IDEA disability categories and eligibility criteria for special education and related services.

 Positive Behavioral Interventions and Supports (PBIS) is an evidence-based, multi-tiered, problem-solving, and team-based framework educators use to build a continuum of supports to promote all students’ social-emotional-behavioral and mental health, including those with disabilities and who display high rates of unwanted or unexpected behavior.